Bringing you the latest news & resources in eye health

 Infectious conjunctivitis can spread to other parts of the body, which may trigger a more serious secondary infection such as meningitis.

-Conjunctivitis is a common disorder, especially amongst children.
+Conjunctivitis is a common disorder, especially amongst children but also in adults.
 Good hygiene practices, such as washing hands frequently, can prevent the spread of conjunctivitis.

 If you have any symptoms that indicate you may be suffering from conjunctivitis, see your doctor or optometrist.
 A referral to an ophthalmologist is not generally necessary, unless the conjunctivitis does not resolve or gets worse, or if the patient is a newborn baby.